 Segmenting by buyer persona will make it easier to address the individual needs of your recipients, and increase the chances of your readers engaging with and acting upon your email.

 For your SaaS marketing email to be effective, your recipient needs to open it, read it, and click the link inside.

 To get your email to standout in a crowded inbox, and encourage your reader to take action on its contents, you need to be smart with your email copy.
 It's essential to:

-- Personalise your subject line and copy, and make references to the recipient's name, business and pain points (as revealed by their buyer persona).
+- Personalise copy, and make references to the recipient's name, business and pain points (as revealed by their buyer persona).

 - Use that information to create a compelling story your reader can relate to.

 - Show a bit of empathy and personality - and demonstrate you're a person, not a machine.